Delight-Fela-Steve/hngi9/csv_task/README.md

 ## Description
->This script is used to conver the contents of a csv file to a json file
+>This script is used to conver the contents of a csv file to a json file.

->The json file is formatted into a chip-0007 file
+>The json file is formatted into a chip-0007 file.

->The json file is then taken and a sha256 hash is generated for it
+>The json file is then taken and a sha256 hash is generated for it.

->A new csv file based on the original is created and a sha256 column is added where the generated hash is appended for each respective row
+>A new csv file based on the original is created and a sha256 column is added where the generated hash is appended for each respective row.

 ### How To Use
 >start by cloning this repository

+>In your terminal/command line, run the command **cd csv_task**.

->run the command **npm install**, this installs all the necessary dependencies
+>run the command **npm install**, this installs all the necessary dependencies.

->run the command **node index.js path_to_filename secret [Optional]** (where path_to_filename is the route to your csv file)
+>run the command **node index.js path_to_filename secret [Optional]** (where path_to_filename is the route to your csv file).

->The result of this command generates a jsons folder that contains chip-0007 compatible json files of the respected rows in the csv file
+>The result of this command generates a jsons folder that contains chip-0007 compatible json files of the respected rows in the csv file.

->It also gives a **filename_output.csv** which contains the included sha56 hashes (where filename is the original name of the csv file)
+>It also gives a **filename_output.csv** which contains the included sha56 hashes (where filename is the original name of the csv file).